Welding Repair: 5 Easy Steps For Beginners

 3. Prep and Clean the Surface

-With the material cut and beveled, it’s time to prepare the surface for welding.
-This involves removing mill scale, chemicals, contaminants, and coatings with techniques learned during welding training to ensure proper weld penetration.
+With the material cut and bevelled, it’s time to prepare the surface for welding.
+This involves removing mill scale, chemicals, contaminants, and coatings with techniques learned during the welding training program to ensure proper weld penetration.
+These techniques are commonly taught in welding classes in Philadelphia, providing hands-on experience under expert supervision.
 Cleaning within an inch of the joint on both sides is critical.
-Depending on the material, acetone with a wire brush or abrasives may be employed.
+Depending on the material, acetone can be used with a wire brush or abrasives.
 Flap discs, noted for their simplicity of control, are often used for weld preparation.

 4. Choose the Optimal Grit